State Mathematics Finals: Western Region

 The math department supports the North Carolina State Mathematics Contest.
 Every year students from all over Western North Carolina converge on UNC Asheville to participate in the Western Region finals.
-Learn more about the NC State Mathematics Contest.
+See the 2019 contest results here.

 1. In order to participate you must have must scored in the qualifying range at a regional testing site.